Laxdale Hall

-Laxdale Hall is a 1953 British romantic comedy film directed by John Eldridge and starring Ronald Squire, Kathleen Ryan, Raymond Huntley and Sebastian Shaw, with Prunella Scales and Fulton Mackay in early roles.
-Released in the U.S. as Scotch on the Rocks, it was adapted from the 1951 novel Laxdale Hall by Eric Linklater.
+Laxdale Hall (also known as Poacher Story and The Road to Nowhere; U.S. title: Scotch on the Rocks) is a 1953 British romantic comedy film directed by John Eldridge and starring Ronald Squire, Kathleen Ryan, Raymond Huntley and Sebastian Shaw, with Prunella Scales and Fulton Mackay in early roles.
+It was adapted by Alfred Shaughnessy and Eldridge from the 1951 novel Laxdale Hall by Eric Linklater.

-The story is one of the few to touch on the British Town Planning system – mocking the New Towns Act 1946.
+The people of a small Scottish community refuse to pay their road tax until the government repairs their road.
+The story touches upon the British Town Planning system – mocking the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68).

 Plot

-The few car owners of Laxdale, a remote village near the Isle of Skye at Applecross, refuse to pay their Road Fund taxes, in protest against the poor state of the only road.
-A series of summonses, sent out via the local police, mysteriously 'disappear'.
+The few car owners of Laxdale, a remote village near the Isle of Skye at Applecross, refuse to pay their Road Fund taxes, in protest against the poor state of the only road to the village.
+A series of summonses, sent out via the local police, mysteriously disappear.
 The government sends a delegation to investigate.
-It is led by Samuel Pettigrew, a pompous politician and industrialist, whose Mother was born in Laxdale.
+It is led by Samuel Pettigrew, a pompous politician and industrialist, whose mother was born in Laxdale.
 He is accompanied by another MP, Hugh Marvell, and Andrew Flett from the Scottish Office.

 Pettigrew presents plans to abandon the village and set up a New Town, Brumley Dumps, 100 miles away.
-But the villagers are highly unimpressed.
+But the villagers are unimpressed.

-Flett (Fulton Mackay), a former teacher, begins romancing the local schoolteacher (Prunella Scales).
+Flett, a former teacher, begins romancing the local schoolteacher.
 Marvell spends his time with the daughter of the Laird, a retired General.

 The villagers see everything differently.
 In the middle of torrential rain, the local poacher chats casually with the undertaker saying "och, there's a bit of mist on the hill".
 The hearse is used to transport his poached stag.
-Later, in the pouring rain, they hold an open air production of MacBeth.
-The play is abandoned when news arrives that there are poachers from Glasgow on the estate (local poachers are tolerated).
+Later, in the pouring rain, they hold an open air production of Macbeth.
+The play is abandoned when news arrives that there are poachers from Glasgow on the estate (only local poachers are tolerated).
 They ambush the poachers and the police arrest them.

 By the time the delegation is ready to leave, Pettigrew has accepted the viewpoint of the villagers; they must have a new road.